 - Rollout to all users - If you are experimenting with a Journey and the results are good, then you can roll out the Journey to all of your users.

-- Entry node - It will be pre-populated with the % of users in the stage.
-For example, 20% of users in the acquisition stage.
+- Entry node is populated with the % of users in the stage.

 Click View Stats to view the engagement statistics.